-She teaches herbalism avidly throughout New England, and leads an 8-month apprenticeship and seasonal class series in bioregional herbalism- the practice of working with locally abundant medicinals.
+Jade teaches herbalism avidly throughout New England, and leads an 8-month apprenticeship and seasonal class series in bioregional herbalism.
 She has also been an herbal educator with Herb Pharm since 2015.
 Jade sees folks in her clinical practice for consultations, both in her private practice and the Blue Dragon Community Herbal Clinic in Greenfield, MA, a clinic she co-founded in 2012 dedicated to affordable herbal care.
 Her writings have been published in the Journal of the Northeast Herbal Association (NEHA), the Herbstalk blog, Birthing Mama online holistic pregnancy program, and the Birth Institute's Birth Wisdom Blog.
-She has taught at conferences including the Northeast Permaculture Convergence, Radherb, Herbstalk, and the Northeast Organic Farming Association (NOFA) summer conference, and will be teaching at the Good Medicine Confluence in May and American Herbalist Guild (AHG) conference this October.
+She has taught at conferences including the Northeast Permaculture Convergence, Radherb, Herbstalk, the Northeast Organic Farming Association (NOFA) summer conference, and will be teaching at the Good Medicine Confluence in May and American Herbalist Guild (AHG) conference this October.
 She is a perpetual lover of the weeds and her current favorite plants are Wild Rose (Rosa multiflora), Japanese Knotweed (Fallopia japonica) and Dandelion (Taraxacum officinale).

 My Herbal Journey….